How to Properly Sharpen Your Knife: Tips From a Professional Chef

 Read More: Sharpen Your Basic Knife Skills

-How often should I be sharpening my knife?
+How often should I sharpen my kitchen knife?

 The question "how often should you sharpen your knife" is very common in a culinary school.